ch-stark/argocdpoliciesblog/blog.md

        policy.open-cluster-management.io/controls: CM-2 Baseline Configuration
    ```

-   as an example you could consistently overwrite the default Gitops-Instance
+   as an example you could consistently overwrite the default Gitops-Instance in all your namespaces and environments.

    ```
    spec: